michelalders/Contagious/presentation.md

 !

 >You don't have to have millions of dollars to spend on an advertising budget.
-You just have to get people to talk.
+You just have to get people to talk...

 **STEPPS - Six steps**